honeycombio/refinery/refinery_config.md

 ### `APIKey`

 `APIKey` is the API key used by Refinery to send its metrics to Honeycomb.
-Setting this value via a command line flag may expose credentials - it is recommended to use the env var or a configuration file.
+Setting this value via a command line flag may expose credentials - it is recommended to use the environment variable or a configuration file.

 It is recommended that you create a separate team and key for Refinery metrics.